 In fact, RBI currently has more than 20,000 stores worldwide.
 This includes 15,000 Burger King locations, 4,500 Tim Hortons stores and soon – 2,600 Popeye’s outlets.
 By comparison, fast-food giant, Yum Brands Inc. (NYSE:YUMD), which owns Taco Bell, Pizza Hut and KFC has more than 40,000 stores worldwide.

 Restaurants, especially the fast food and fast casual variety are doing well with publicly traded restaurants up more than 7 percent so far this year.
 With the S&P 500 up 5.5%, fast food looks like a winner.

 This is not, however, the whole story.
 Digging a little deeper reveals that there are both winners and losers in fast food.
-According to NRN, there is a 125% difference in performance between the strongest performer, Buffalo Wild Wings Franchisee Diversified Restaurant Holdings Inc. (TSX:SAUCD) and the worst, Ignite Restaurant Group Inc. Stock not found IRG.
+According to NRN, there is a 125% difference in performance between the strongest performer, Buffalo Wild Wings Franchisee Diversified Restaurant Holdings Inc. (TSX:SAUCC) and the worst, Ignite Restaurant Group Inc. Stock not found IRG.

 Related: MORE MCCAFÉ ANYONE?